History of Michigan: From 1763 to 1776

 Territorial disputes between French and British colonists helped start the French and Indian War as part of the larger Seven Years' War, which took place from 1754 to 1763 and resulted in the defeat of France.
 As part of the Treaty of Paris, the French ceded all of their North American colonies east of the Mississippi River to Britain.
 Thus the future Michigan was handed over to the British.

-However, since 1761, the Indigenous peoples in the area were not happy with the way the British treated them.
-In 1763, the Native Americans were furious that Great Britain had gained control of the area and war began at Fort Detroit under the leadership of Pontiac, and quickly spread throughout the region.
+However, since 1761, the Indigenous peoples in the area were increasingly displeased with the way the British treated them.
+In 1763, war began at Fort Detroit under the leadership of Pontiac, and quickly spread throughout the region.
 The war was known as Pontiac's War and lasted three years.
 Eight British forts were taken; others, including Fort Detroit and Fort Pitt, were held by the British garrisons.
+Though Pontiac's rebellion was ultimately unsuccessful, his actions would influence future indigenous resistance to European colonization in the Great Lakes Basin.

 In 1774, the area was made part of the British province of Quebec.
 During this period Detroit grew slowly; the rest of Michigan continued to be sparsely populated because the French were more interested in the fur trade and peace with the natives than in settlement of the area.